 History and culture play a big role in Hawaii’s mesmerising diversity.
 Originally settled by the ancient Polynesians, Hawaii has since welcomed explorers and migrants from Europe, China, the Philippines, and Japan (just to name a few!).
 Despite being the most remote island chain in the world, Hawaii has a population of over 1.4 million people.
-Military personnel and tourist-residents make a significant contribution to this figure—it’s a pretty great place to be posted, if you ask our team at My Hawaii!
+Military personnel and tourist-residents make a significant contribution to this figure—it’s a pretty great place to be posted, if you ask our My Hawaii Holiday Experts!

 - Capital: Honolulu